wl4g/infra/integration/backup/dopaas-infra-rpc-codec/backup/simple-codec/README.md

 Fields Cache
 -----------------
-To encode or decode object, dopaas-infra-integration-codec will get object's valid fields.
+To encode or decode object, infra-integration-codec will get object's valid fields.
 We can use field cache to improve the speed of getting fields.
 Cache have LOCAL and GLOBAL type.
 Default NONE.<br/>
 LOCAL : Local cache is available in current ObjectCoder.<br/>
 GLOBAL: Global cache is available in all ObjectCoder as global static object.<br/>